opf/openproject/docs/user-guide/file-management/nextcloud-integration/README.md

 You can also **link mulitple files** to a single OpenProject work package.
 To do that, select the files you want to link, click the *Actions* menu and select the respective option.
 ![Select multiple files in Nextcloud to link to a single work package in OpenProject](nc_select_multiple_files.png)

 A dialogue will open, allowing you to search for and then select an OpenProject work package to add all of the files to.
-The newly added files will become visible under **Files** tab in the work package.
+The newly added files will become visible under the **Files** tab in the work package.

 ![Select an OpenProject work package in Nextcloud](nc_select_wp_to_link.png)